Streampunk/byzantime/README.md

 This is a quick hack project to demonstrate how easy it is to use the Streampunk [kelvinadon](https://github.com/Streampunk/kelvinadon) MXF streaming library to create a RESTful API for accessing data in an MXF file.
 The RESTful API exposed is an example of the _bytes-to-time unwrap API_ illustrated as part of the [_Infinite Capacity Media Machine_](https://twitter.com/hashtag/InfCapMediaMachine?src=hash) and may form an input into the design of the _Content API_.

+In summary, if you have an MXF file then its content is exposed via URLs like:

+* <http://server.com/my_file.mxf/cable.json> - data about the elementary streams, including flow IDs, source IDs, start timestamp and technical description.
+* <http://server.com/my_file.mxf/video_0/wire.json> - details about the first video track.
+Can be accessed by array index, track name or flow ID.
+* <http://server.com/my_file,mxf/video[0]/12345678:040000000.raw> - Access to the raw data stored inside the MXF file by PTP timestamp for the given timestamp, relative to the material package creation time.
+* <https://server.com/my_file.mxf/audio[1]/0-419.raw> - Access to the first 420 grains-worth of audio on audio track 1.

 ## Usage

 ### Installation